top of page

 • During 2025, also working with partners, we will seek additional, larger grants to pay for the implementation of the project; and also during 2025 we expect to apply for the necessary permits for that implementation work.

 • If we are successful in securing grant funding and permits – possibly by late 2025 -- we will proceed with our partners to issue a Request for Proposals from qualified environmental contractors to perform the actual implementation work.
 If all goes well and according to plan, we look forward to that work taking place in the 2026-2027 time frame.
-Once the implementation work is completed, additional maintenance will likely be necessary in subsequent years to prevent or minimize re-invasion of the restoration area by Norway maples and other invasive species.
+Once the implementation work is completed, additional maintenance will be necessary in subsequent years to prevent or minimize re-invasion of the restoration area by Norway maples and other invasive species.

 <<<<<<<<<<<<<<<<<<<<>>>>>>>>>>>>>>>>>>>>